mit-crpg/OpenMOC/docs/source/methods/cmfd.rst

    :figclass: align-center
    :width: 700 px

-   **Figure 1**: Flat source region (left) and CMFD (right) mesh layout for a 17 x 17 PWR assembly where each colored cell denotes a different region.
+   **Figure 1**: Source region (left) and CMFD (right) mesh layout for a 17 x 17 PWR assembly where each colored cell denotes a different region.

 To derive the CMFD equations, we begin with the 2D, steady state multi-group neutron diffusion equation: